-The steps involved for a child to learn to ride a bike are:
+The steps involved to teach your child to ride a bike are:

-Step 1: Take responsibility for their own bike
+Step 1: Teach them to take responsibility for their own bike

 Teach your child how to hold the handlebars and push their own bike on the way to the park or wherever you are going to practice.
 This builds an essential skill, as well as helping the child feel that they are in charge of their own bike.